Vindexus/PoweredByHeresy/game/github/playingthegame.md

 > When you **attack an enemy in melee**, roll+WS.
 On a 10+, you deal your damage to the enemy and avoid their attack.
 At your option, you may choose to roll an extra damage die but expose yourself to the enemy's attack.
 On a 7-9, you deal your damage to the enemy and the enemy makes an attack against you.

 Moves are rules that tell you when they trigger and what effect they have.
 A move depends on a fictional action and always has some fictional effect.
-“Fictional” means that the action and effect come from the world of the characters we’re describing.
+“Fictional” means that the action and effect come from the world of the characters we're describing.
 In the move above the trigger is “when you attack an enemy in melee.”
 The effect is what follows: a roll to be made and differing fictional effects based on the outcome of the roll.

 When a player describes their character doing something that triggers a move, that move happens and its rules apply.
 If the move requires a roll, its description will tell you what dice to roll and how to read their results.

-A character can’t take the fictional action that triggers a move without that move occurring.
+A character can't take the fictional action that triggers a move without that move occurring.
 For example, if Isaac tells the GM that his character dashes past a crazed axe-wielding ganger to the open door, he makes the [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger) move because its trigger is “when you act despite an imminent threat.”
-Isaac can’t just describe his character running past the orc without making the [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger) move and he can’t make the [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger) without acting despite an imminent threat or suffering a calamity.
+Isaac can't just describe his character running past the orc without making the [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger) move and he can't make the [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger) without acting despite an imminent threat or suffering a calamity.
 The moves and the fiction go hand-in-hand.

 Everyone at the table should listen for when moves apply.
-If it’s ever unclear if a move has been triggered, everyone should work together to clarify what’s happening.
-Ask questions of everyone involved until everyone sees the situation the same way and then roll the dice, or don’t, as the situation requires.
+If it's ever unclear if a move has been triggered, everyone should work together to clarify what's happening.
+Ask questions of everyone involved until everyone sees the situation the same way and then roll the dice, or don't, as the situation requires.

-The GM’s enemies, NPCs, and other assorted heresies also have moves, but they work differently.
+The GM's enemies, NPCs, and other assorted heresies also have moves, but they work differently.

 ### Moves and Dice

-Most moves include the phrase “roll+x” where “x” is one of your character’s statistics (T for example).
+Most moves include the phrase “roll+x” where “x” is one of your character's statistics (T for example).
 Each statistic has its own short form, for example Fellowship is shortened to Fel.
 Unless the move tells you otherwise, that “roll” always means that you roll two six-sided dice and add their results to the value of the statistic.
 Some moves will have you add some other value to your roll instead of an ability modifier.

 > I'm making a move that asks me to roll+undefined and my ERROR in getStatistic is +1\.
 I rolled two six-sided dice, got a one and a four.
 My total is six.

 The results always fall into three basic categories.
 A total of 10 or higher (written 10+) is the best outcome.
 A total of 7–9 is still a success but it comes with compromises or cost.
 A 6 or lower is trouble, but you also get to mark XP.

 Each move will tell you what happens on a 10+ and a 7–9\.
-Most moves won’t say what happens on a 6-, that’s up to the GM but you also always mark XP.
+Most moves won't say what happens on a 6-, that's up to the GM but you also always mark XP.

 Damage rolls work differently.

 ### Moves and Equipment

-The most important role of a character’s equipment is to help describe the moves they make.
-A character without a weapon of some sort isn’t going to trigger the [Hack and Slash](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#hack-and-slash) move when fighting a Chaos Space Marine since a bare-knuckle punch really doesn’t do much to ceramite power armor.
-It doesn’t count for the purposes of triggering the move.
+The most important role of a character's equipment is to help describe the moves they make.
+A character without a weapon of some sort isn't going to trigger the [Hack and Slash](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#hack-and-slash) move when fighting a Chaos Space Marine since a bare-knuckle punch really doesn't do much to ceramite power armor.
+It doesn't count for the purposes of triggering the move.

 Likewise, sometimes equipment will avoid triggering a move.
 Climbing a sheer icy cliff will usually trigger [Defy Danger](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#defy-danger), but with a good set of climbing gear you might be able to avoid the imminent danger or calamity that triggers the move.

 Weapons are particularly likely to modify what moves you can trigger.
 A character with a dagger can easily stab the ganger she's wrestling on the ground, triggering [Hack and Slash](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#hack-and-slash), but the character with a halberd is going to have a much harder time bringing it to bear on such a close foe.

 Items and gear of every sort have tags.
 Tags are terms to describe things.
 Some tags have a specific effect on the rules (things like extra damage or a bonus to a certain move or stat).
 Other tags are purely about the fiction (like the close tag, which describes the length of a weapon and how near your enemies need to be for you to attack them).
-Tags help you describe your character’s actions when the items are being used and they give the GM information about how the items you’re using might go wrong or cause complications when you fail a roll.
+Tags help you describe your character's actions when the items are being used and they give the GM information about how the items you're using might go wrong or cause complications when you fail a roll.

 ### The Effects of Moves

 The effects of moves are always about the galaxy the characters inhabit.
-A 10+ on [Hack and Slash](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#hack-and-slash) doesn’t just mean the mechanical effects happen, it means you successfully attacked something and did some type of harm to it.
+A 10+ on [Hack and Slash](https://github.com/Vindexus/PoweredByHeresy/blob/master/game/github/basicmoves.md#hack-and-slash) doesn't just mean the mechanical effects happen, it means you successfully attacked something and did some type of harm to it.

-Once you’ve figured out what the effects of the move are, apply them to the fiction and go back to the conversation.
-Always return to what’s going on in the game.
+Once you've figured out what the effects of the move are, apply them to the fiction and go back to the conversation.
+Always return to what's going on in the game.

 Some moves have immediate mechanical effects, like dealing damage, inflicting wounds, or giving someone a bonus to their next roll.
 These effects are always a reflection of the fictional world the characters are in; make sure to use the fiction when describing the effects of the move.